Tz-risk/builder/README.md

 	can optionally be executed to perform any desired tasks along the way.
 	See the wiki, the included 'NOTES' file, or '--help' output for more information.

+# [ORDER OF OPERATIONS]

+	Below is the list of operations that are executed during a builder run.
+	As you can see there are several hooks that allow for external scripts to be run that can do any additional steps that are desired.

+	1. Process passed switches
+	2. Adjust variable values for global and target package personalization
+	3. System checks to make sure everything exists and is writable
+	4. Install compile-time dependencies
+	5. Optionally obtain the source code
+	6. Apply any included patches to source code
+	7. [hook] Optionally execute pre.compile script
+	8. Compile process (configure)
+	9. [hook] Optionally execute post.configure script
+	10. Compile process (make, make check, ..., make install)
+	11. Copy in any 'extra' files
+	12. [hook] Optionally execute post.compile script
+	13. Optionally separate contents into individual package types
+	14. Apply file and directory ownership and permissions
+	15. [hook] Optionally execute pre.package script
+	16. Create the various packages
+	17. Copy the files into the local repo
+	18. [hook] Optionally execute post.package script
+	19. Cleanup
+	20. Initiate the next pass if designated